 I can attest to the stress reduction benefit of journaling.
 In my own life, I find I am more apt to stop myself from simply reacting to the events of a moment.
 Instead, preferring to take some time to gain much-needed perspective by journaling.
 Do I do it every time?
 No, there are some situations that have to be addressed immediately.
 But even then, I journal about them and usually end up with lessons learned I can take with me.
 Lessons I can apply to similar situations if they arise.

-The point is, just the act of getting the thoughts and emotions out of my head and onto paper is stress relieving on its own.
+The point is, just the act of getting the thoughts and emotions out of my head and onto paper is stress-relieving on its own.
 Gaining insight and wisdom I can apply to my life is just another bonus.

 4. Journaling increases knowledge retention.
 Have I mentioned that I am a former history teacher?
 Everyone’s favorite subject, right?
 That’s not really the point, but I can hope.
-Anyway, through the years, I’ve discovered that the act of simply writing things down, putting actual words to paper, helps me remember better.
+Anyway, through the years, I’ve discovered that the act of simply writing things down, and putting actual words on paper, helps me remember better.
 This applies to all types of knowledge.
 Whether it’s something I’ve come across while reading or something I’ve seen or heard, simply by writing it down in my journal I’ve taken ownership of it.
 Oftentimes, I’ll do more in-depth research later, especially if it’s a topic I’m really interested in (like anything historical).

 In her article, Pen and paper ‘beat computers for retaining knowledge,’ Ellie Bothwell investigated a study conducted with 650 college students from 10 countries that found that “while computers often dominate teaching and learning at universities, students still see the benefits of reading actual books and writing with paper.”